senzing-garage/knowledge-base/proposals/streamline/entity-resolution-in-motion-linux-macos.md

     ```

-1. Create a snapshot by running
+1. In the web browser based Xterm,
-   the following block of code in the web browser based Xterm:
+   create a snapshot by running the following block of code:

    ```console
    G2Snapshot.py -o /tmp/senzing-my-demo-2-3 -a
    ```

-1. Explore the data by running
+1. In the web browser based Xterm,
-   the following block of code in the web browser based Xterm:
+   explore the data by running the following block of code:

     ```console
     G2Explorer.py -s /tmp/senzing-my-demo-2-3.json